dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 ```

 - 0100-0103 is the entry point for the program stored on the cartridge.
 This is almost always `00 C3 50 01`, which translates to a `NOP` followed by a `JP 0150h` (Where the address is stored as LL HH, `50 01`).

 - 0104-0133 contains a "secret" validation code.

 - 0134-014C contains information about the cartridge and the program on it (for instance the title is located at offset 0134-0143).

 - 014D contains an 8-bit checksum of the header bytes at 0134-014C.
 This checksum is validated by the bootloader.

 - 014E-014F is a 16-bit checksum of the entire ROM.
 This checksum is not validated by the bootloader.

-- The main program the starts at offset 0150.
+  The main program the starts at offset 0150.

+More information about the header can be found [here](http://gbdev.gg8.se/wiki/articles/The_Cartridge_Header)

 ## The Validation Code